Introduction

 - Won’t have this time.

-This technique ensures focus on essential deliverables within time constraints.
+This prioritisation technique ensures that the focus remains on essential deliverables within time and resource constraints.

 Adaptive Project Framework (APF)